-Forest Hills of Dc is a small non-profit facility located in Washington, District of Columbia.
+Forest Hills of Dc is a small facility located in Washington, District of Columbia.
 It looks like this nursing home is one of the highest-rated facilities we found.
 It received one of the best ratings that we offer.
-Based on our analysis, this facility is just about as as good as it gets.
-If you look further down this page, you can see this facility's category scores, which are equally impressive as its overall score.
+In fact, this facility has the distinction of being one of the 10 best facilities in District of Columbia.
+If you look further down this page, you can see this facility's category grades, which are also quite good.

 Forest Hills of Dc

 - Memory Care